 Non Disclosure Agreements

-It is generally a red flag to a cosmetic chemist when a potential client requests a Non Disclosure Agreement be executed prior to an interview.
-The primary reason is that truly innovative cosmetic product ideas are very rare and more likely than not, the cosmetic chemist will have already developed products similar to your concept.
+Truly innovative cosmetic product ideas are quite rare and more likely than not, the cosmetic chemist will have already developed products similar to your concept.

 Assess Chemistry (Quite Literally).